zeldaret/mm/docs/tools.md

 ./diff.py <flags> ObjTree_Init
 ```

-`diff.py` reads the respective `mm.map` files to find the function.
+`diff.py` reads the respective `mm-us.map` file to find the function.
 If the function has been renamed, it will not be able to find it.
 You should not edit map files yourself, but instead rerun `make diff-init` (it is possible to copy the build folder manually, but it's better not to, since `make diff-init` guarantees an OK `expected` folder).

 The recommended flags used are `-mwo`, `-mwo3`, or `-mwob`: